ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      From brand strategy to media production, we provide full-scale solutions that help your mission-driven organisation grow.
+      From brand strategy to impact reporting, we provide full-scale solutions that help your mission-driven organisation grow.
     actions:
       - label: Learn More